Experienced business travellers reveal their favourite travel tips

 Living on the road can be tough, but business travellers often have travelling down to a science.

-We reached out to several frequent flyers to find out their favourite travel strategies.
+We reached out to several frequent fliers to find out their favourite travel strategies.

 Mandi Woodruff contributed to an earlier version of this post.

-'In terms of my dress shirts, I keep them in the dry cleaner plastic because it helps to minimise wrinkles,' Morrow said.

-'And then anytime I arrive, I immediately take them out of the bag, put them into the shower, turn the hot shower on, and it's like a steam press to get the wrinkles out.'

 Overpacking can end up costing you some hefty fees.
-In order to avoid this, BBC deputy travel editor Anne Banas suggests investing in a digital luggage scale, something that she never travels without.
+In order to avoid this, SmarterTravel executive editor Anne Banas suggests investing in a digital luggage scale, something that she never travels without.

-'It's about the size of a corkscrew and with baggage fees and everything -- especially when you're travelling abroad, sometimes the international carriers have different rules for their domestic carriers within a different country, so I always travel with it,' Banas said.
+'It's (the scale) about the size of a corkscrew and with baggage fees and everything -- especially when you're travelling abroad sometimes the international carriers have different rules for their domestic carriers within a different country, so I always travel with it,' Banas says.

 'And the one I have you can switch from pounds to kilos, and I always weigh it when I leave home, making sure it's under, and then once I'm travelling, in case I pick up souvenirs, so I know I'm not going over that baggage limit because that can cost you a lot of money.'

-'Charge everything you're going to need, and put it next to your car keys and purse or wallet so you make sure to pack it in your carry-on before driving to the airport,' advises entrepreneur Jason W. Womack.

-'Recently I talked to someone in the gate area, waiting to board the plane, who said, 'I'm going to stay here as long as I can to charge my computer, the battery is almost gone!'
-Personally, I like to board the plane with everything at a maximum charge; it gives me more options.'

-Many travellers rave about Global Entry, a U.S. Customs and Border Protection program that pre-qualifies certain travellers for expedited customs.
-After completing the application process, you'll be able to skip some long airport lines.
+Banas raves about Global Entry, a U.S. Customs and Border Protection program that pre-qualifies certain travellers for expedited customs.

+'I just went through the (application process) a couple weeks ago on a trip to France,' Banas says.
+'I was the only person in line for Global Entry and I went right though.
+And if you get a combination of flying business class plus Global Entry status, you can just whiz out of there with your luggage right away.'

-'The key thing for business travel is frequent flyer programs,' Banas said.
+'The key thing for business travel is frequent flier programs,' Banas says.
 'You want to be brand loyal so you can get that elite status and have access to more perks and upgrades.'

 If you don't want to marry yourself to one airline or hotel chain for infinity, Banas recommends at least getting a rewards credit card that lets you rack up points and miles no matter which company you choose to do business with.

-According to Asana's Amy Lee, this special booking code is gold for flyers looking for an upgrade.
+According to TravelNerd.com's Amy Lee, this special booking code is gold for fliers looking for an upgrade.

-'This means that the ticket will be full fare, but you will receive a complimentary upgrade if there are open spots in the next class of service,' Lee said.
+'This means that the ticket will be full fare but you will receive a complimentary upgrade if there are open spots in the next class of service,' Lee says.

 Just request the upgrade when you book your ticket and then check your status 24 hours before your flight.
 Frequent flyers should hear about upgrades within 100 hours of their departure (based on status level).